Introduction to Economics

 • market supply and market demand determine prices and wages

-• even “necessities” (e.g., healthcare, education) are priced by the market
+• even the prices of “necessities” (e.g., healthcare, education) are market determined

 Economic Systems: Mixed Economy

-• entire spectrum from primarily free market to primarily command
+• there is an entire spectrum from primarily free markets to primarily command allocations.

-• likely subsidy of some “necessities” (e.g., basic healthcare, K12 education)
+• most economies subsidize some “necessities” (e.g., basic healthcare, K12 education)

 Personal and Economic Freedom